-This is another large market that sells everything under the sun.
-It can be a bit overwhelming because it is spread out over several floors, but there are a lot of hidden gems here.
-The West Nanjing market is very similar to the market at Science and Tech in terms of items for sale and pushy stall attendants.
+The new market is very similar to the market at Science and Tech in terms of items for sale and pushy stall attendants.
 This is a great place for shoes, bags, and traditional Chinese-looking trinkets, though.

 Helpful hint- Hit the 4th floor.
 It is a lot less frequented because few people have the stamina to make it all the way up there.
 Foreigners can typically find even better bargains because shopkeepers are excited to make a sale.

 If the above market is indeed closed, head to Qipu Lu, which translates to “Cheap Street” for a wide selection of knockoff sportswear and women’s wear.
 Bargaining here is key — multiple vendors will have the same item, so do a lap around the vendors to take stock of what’s on offer before you pull out your wallet.

 This technically isn’t a Shanghai fake market, because more of the items here are real.
 However, pearls, jade, and silver are insanely cheap here and the quality is outstanding.
 They have everything from earrings to necklaces to loose pieces for you to create your own masterpiece.

 The best part about the Pearl market is that the shopkeepers aren’t nearly as pushy as they are in other locations.
 While they definitely want to make a sale, I’ve found that they prefer to take a much more “hands off” approach and answer your questions without pulling you around the store.

 Helpful hint– Only bring as much money as you dare spend.
 While you can still bargain here, the products are amazing and you will wind up spending way too much money if you let yourself!